tommy-holmes/AudioVisualUI/README.md

 # AudioVisualUI

-A SwiftUI wrapper for AVKit.
+A SwiftUI implementation for a MediaBar similar to that found in music apps like Apple Music and Spotify.
 Supports iOS 13+.